 American woman among the hostages released on sixth day of Israel-Hamas cease-fire, Biden confirms

 An American citizen was among the latest group of hostages released by Hamas Wednesday, President Biden and officials from Israel and Qatar confirmed.
-This was the sixth group of hostages freed during the temporary cease-fire between Israel and the militant group that governs Gaza.
+Liat Beinin was one of a total of 16 hostages freed on the sixth day of the temporary cease-fire between Israel and the militant group that governs Gaza.

 "I've got some very good news to report.
 Liat Beinin is safe in Egypt, she's crossed the border," Mr. Biden said in brief remarks Wednesday afternoon.
 "I talked with her mother and father, they're very appreciative, and, uh, things are moving well.
 She'll soon be home with her three children.
 That's all I have to say for right now."
 The Israeli government listed her name as Liat Binin Atzili, age 49.